 “Light” entrepreneurship is a constantly growing form of entrepreneurship.
 Its other name, “invoicing entrepreneurship”, describes its essential trait well: an invoicing company that invoices your clients for the services you have sold plays an essential role.
 Neither term is official, even though they are used in marketing and everyday speech.

 Light entrepreneurship is often the start of an entrepreneur’s journey.
 It is an easy way to try out how successful an entrepreneur you are or how to sell your skills on a small scale.
 With light entrepreneurship, you can avoid things like large start-up costs.
-The estimated number of light entrepreneurs in Finland is in the tens of thousands, and the number of invoicing companies is constantly growing.

 Light entrepreneurship could be for you if you are selling services — when you want to use your skills and sell your services to others.
 An example of typical light entrepreneurs is professionals in the cultural sector.